COVID-19 & Working at Haverford

 Our infectious disease experts tell us that the FDA-authorized COVID vaccines (Pfizer, Moderna, Johnson & Johnson) are among the safest vaccines ever authorized in the United States.
 We encourage individuals with questions or concerns to consult with their physicians.

 Testing on Campus (Faculty & Staff)

-All students will be tested prior to the start of the Spring 2022 semester.
-Any students, faculty, or staff who received an exemption from the vaccine requirement will be tested on a regular basis.
-Testing is also available for symptomatic students on an as-needed basis.
+All students must test within five days of arrival to campus for the Fall 2022 semester.
+Testing is available for symptomatic students on an as-needed basis.
 Employees may access free testing via a medical professional or local provider/pharmacy.

 Distancing and Health Guidelines

 According to the CDC, individuals with certain conditions may have higher risk for COVID-19 infection.
 Those conditions may include: